sluhtie/sluhtie/README.md

 </p> -->

 <!-- Projects -->
-<h2 align="center" >Contact & Comissions ✨</h2>
+<h2 align="center" >Contact & Commissions ✨</h2>

 <p align="center">
-  Feel free to contact me for any comissions or requests.<br>
+  Feel free to contact me for any commissions or requests.<br>
-  My prices completetly depend on the customer's request and will be given individually.<br>
+  The price for an order depends 100% on the request of the customer.<br>
 </p>

 <p align="center">